Pay-per-click (PPC) advertising is a popular method for online businesses and influencers to make quick cash.

 Calculating Your Budget

 With that, we come to the end of this extensive guide.
-We hope you were able to grasp a thing or two about planning an effective Google Ads budget from reading this.
-While there’s no foolproof way to calculate your monthly budget, with a bit of planning and strategy, nothing can stop your business from becoming successful.
+We hope you were able to grasp a thing or two about planning an adequate Google Ads budget from reading this.
+While there’s no foolproof way to calculate your monthly budget, nothing can stop your business from becoming successful with some planning and strategy.

 Since the performance of an online business is based on multiple variables, one size does not fit all!
 You will have to audit and experiment with different types of keywords, try a new budget, switch your KPIs, and so on.
-With more experience, you will get better at identifying what works best for you.
+With more experience, you will better identify what works best for you.

 Remember to watch your competitors without losing track of your campaign and budget.